LeNPaul/portfolio-jekyll-theme/README.md

 In the `settings.yml` file found in the `_data` folder, you will be able to customize your site settings, such as setting Disqus comments, Google Analytics, what shows up in your menu, and social media information.

-### Adding Menu Pages
+### Adding Menu and Project Pages

 The menu pages are found in the `menu` folder in the root directory, and can be added to your menu in the `settings.yml` file.
+Similarly, the project pages are found in the `projects` folder in the root directory, and can be added to your site in the `settings.yml` file.
+The images for your portfolio projects are stored in the `assets/img/projects/proj-n` folder, and should be named `thumb.jpg`.

 ### Posts